 - Keep old accounts open: You should leave old credit accounts open since a long credit history boosts your credit score and shows creditors that you are reliable with your payments.

 - Avoid opening too many new credit lines: Try not to apply for too many credit cards at once since these inquiries can lower your score by around five points.

 - Consider applying for a store card or secured credit card: If you are unable to get approved for a good credit card, consider getting a secured credit card to build your credit.
 A secured credit card lets you put a refundable deposit equal to the credit line that essentially lets you pay out of pocket.
 These can be acquired at a bank or credit union and it shows creditors that you are working hard to improve your financial situation.
 The deposit covers any missed payments and the credit limit is the deposit minus annual fees.
-This card has high annual fees and high interest rates (around 15% to 23%).
+Unfortunately, store cards can only be used at one store.
+Additionally, these cards cause a hard inquiry on your credit, which can temporarily damage your score 1 to 5 points.
+Store cards and secured cards have high annual fees and high interest rates (around 15% to 23%).
 Although this helps your credit score, you should only use it until you can qualify for an unsecured card.
 Before you apply, make sure that you receive a refund in case you are denied for the card.
 You should also check that the bank allows credit increases, that they do not report the card as secured, and that they report to all three bureaus.
 While using these cards, keep your balance to about 10% of your credit line, do not use them for large purchases, and pay them off on time.
 You can also apply for a retail card at a department store (which is easier to get once you have boosted your score from a secured card) but ensures that you pay off the account every month since this has a much higher interest rate.